 Weka is a set of machine learning (ML) algorithms, you will use weka only to train your classification models and run the cross-validation experiments -- not to extract any feature.
 You can use any library you like (obviously, except a document classifier or another ML toolkit).
 Your program should extract the features and produce the arff files...(then use them in weka).

-Quick question about the 10 fold cross validation.
-Does this mean that we should just use the ten fold cross validation option during classification/training to build the model using the training data such that we should use the model that displays more accuracy?

-Yes exactly, this is what you should do.

 You said we can use the output of a previous classification to help with another classification.
 It seems that to accomplish this, I would need to input a single feature vector to weka and have weka return a classification type.
 Is this what would I need to do?
 If so, can you give any hints on how to do this?

 What you said is correct!
-To do that, for example let’s assume that we want to use the 4-star rating classification to do the classification on a review X.
+To do that, for example let’s assume that we want to use the reviewer classification to do the 4-star classification on a review X.

-Extract one feature vector from review X (using the feature extractor for 4-star rating)
+Extract one feature vector from review X (using the feature extractor for the reviewer classification)

 Build an arrf file that includes this vector.

-Run weka using the command line giving it the 4-star rating model and this arff file and weka will output the 4-star rating classification.
+Run weka using the command line giving it the reviewer model and this arff file and weka will output the reviewer classification.

-Run your feature extractor for the binary good/bad classification given the 4-star rating classification and the review X, it should build your new feature vector for review X.
+Run your feature extractor for the 4-star classification given the reviewer classification and the review X, it should build your new feature vector for review X.

 Write it in your arff file.